You will find answers to some of our most frequently asked questions in the section below.

-We are a secure site endorsed with the Thawte Certificate.
+We are a secure site endorsed with the GeoTrust Certificate.
 This uses the latest encryption methods to ensure security of payment.
 We do not see your credit card details when ordered online, with all transactions performed by the banking institutions.
 We do not store any credit card details, therefore additions to orders already placed will require you to phone through payment details or place a new separate order.

 Does ePharmacy accept BPay?

 Yes.
 You can now pay for any orders placed over the internet with BPay.
 Simply select the BPay option on the payment page and note the Biller code and Reference number.
 This can then be paid through any participating BPay provider using a credit card or debit account.
 The payment will go through the next business day and your order will then be processed.

 If I select BPay, how long do I have to pay?